-Controls Objectives 01 To ensure the bulk and scale of buildings The total floorplate of a development does not exceed 165% of the buildable are consistent with the desired future character of the area. area.
-02 To ensure the size and location of C2.
-New floorplate is to be wholly within the buildings allow for the sharing of views building envelope (refer to C6 for and minimise impact on the privacy exceptions). and sunlight access to neighbouring C3 The floorplates at each level are properties. distributed to: a) respond to the predominant character of the immediate streetscape; b) retain public views; and c) provide for view sharing of private views.
+- The total floorplate of a development does not exceed 165% of the buildable area. - C2.
+New floorplate is to be wholly within the building envelope (refer to C6 for exceptions). - C3 The floorplates at each level are distributed to: - a) respond to the predominant character of the immediate streetscape; - b) retain public views; and - c) provide for view sharing of private views.

-B3.3 B3.3 Floorplates Objectives Controls C4 The built form complies with solar access and privacy controls in Section 3.5.2 Overshadowing and Section 3.5.4 Acoustic and visual privacy.
+В3.
+B3.3 Floorplates Obj ectives Cont rols C4 The built form complies with solar access and privacy controls in Section 3.5.2 Overshadowing and Section 3.5.4 Acoustic and visual privacy.
 03 To encourage the design and location of car parking within the building envelope.
 C5 Where car parking is provided within the building envelope, the garage area (up to 40m2) is added to the permitted total floorplate.
 04 To allow, in certain circumstances, development outside the building envelope.
-C6 Notwithstanding C2, the following buildings are permitted outside the building envelope: O5 To allow development to respond to the topography and context. a) an outbuilding; b) parking structures but only where; there is rear lane access; or the site is located on sloping land and garaging forward of the building line is a reasonable response to the topography (as set out in Section B3.6 On-site parking, control C6) the existing streetscape in the immediate vicinity of the site is characterised by parking structures forward of the building line (as set out in Section B3.6 On-site parking, control C9 and C10).
-These buildings are only permitted when: c) minimum deep soil landscaped area and private open space requirements are met, as set out in Section 3.7.1 Landscaped areas and private open space; and d) solar access and privacy requirements within the site, and to the adjoining properties, are met as set out in Section 3.5.2 Overshadowing and Section 3.5.4 Acoustic and visual privacy.
+C6 Notwithstanding C2, the following buildings are permitted outside the building envelope: O5 To allow development to respond to the topography and context. nei a) an outbuilding; b) parking structures but only where; there is rear lane access; or the site is located on sloping land and garaging forward of the building line is a reasonable response to the topography (as set out in Section B3.6 On-site parking, control C6) the existing streetscape in the immediate vicinity of the site is characterised by parking structures forward of the building line (as set out in Section B3.6 On-site parking, control C9 and C10). ,eò DAMDCE JOHN These buildings are only permitted when: c) minimum deep soil landscaped area and private open space requirements are met, as set out in Section 3.7.1 Landscaped areas and private open space; and d) solar access and privacy requirements within the site, and to the adjoining properties, are met as set out in Section 3.5.2 Overshadowing and Section 3.5.4 Acoustic and visual privacy.